NCAR/finn/README_preprocessor.md

 The day-to-day task covered in this subsection 7 deals with docker container, represented by boxes starting with "Run" and ending with "Conteiner Rm".
 Blue arrows indicates that container is running, and `docker exec` can be issued on the container.
 "Stop"/"Start" cycle can be repeated as many times.
 You will also note that `docker build` and `docker volume create` commands creates "image" and "volume" respectively.
 These exists independently until you explicitly delete them.

 FINN preprocessor is designed to save data that you download/generate to be saved outside of Docker system for better persistence of data.
-First, all of your downloaded files and intermediate data are stored in finn-preprocessor directory which you created near begining.
+First, all of your downloaded files and intermediate data are stored in finn/preprocessor directory which you created near begining.
 We are using docker's "bind-mount" method to access the directory both from inside and outside of docker.

 Another location where FINN store data is PostgreSQL (PostGIS) database.
-For Linux/Mac users, this is $HOME/pg_data directory, and is "bind-mount"ed similarly to finn-preprocessor.
+For Linux/Mac users, this is $HOME/pg_data directory, and is "bind-mount"ed similarly to finn/preprocessor.
 The data there can be reused (more later).
 For Windows users, we created "named volume" pg_data by command `docker volume create pg_data`.
 This will set a directory inside Linux virtual machine (Hyper-V), and docker container is going to access the space to store the database.
 Life of docker named volume is independent of docker images and containers, and it persist unless you explicitly delete the volume.

 Following section has commands for deleting cocker components used in FINN.
 With the exception of removing docker volumes, these have little effects on disk use, as FINN preprocer does not store data in containers/images.